CtrlK

 Conciseness

 Extremely verbose with unnecessary explanations Claude already knows (what SQL injection is, generic best practices like input validation).
-The 'Overview' section restates the description, and 'How It Works' explains obvious plugin behavior without adding actionable value.
+The overview restates the description, and sections like 'How It Works' describe obvious plugin behavior rather than providing actionable guidance.

 1 / 3